Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Role**: The role that the new user will assume.
 * **Entity**: The entity assigned to the user.

+When you have finished filling in the fields, click the **Save** button.

 ## Vehicle
-This view lists all vehicles that have been created for the Network.
+This view lists all vehicles that have been created.
 Remember that it is not mandatory to load vehicles in order to operate, it is only necessary if you decide to associate the identifications to vehicles.
+To make queries easier, there is a panel of filters at the top.

 ![Vehicles](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Vehicles.PNG)